 Cecilia Violetta Lopez

-Cecilia Violetta López, named one of opera’s “25 Rising Stars” by Opera News, praised for her “alluring voice and incredible range,” (Washington Times) and her “voice: plush and supple, exquisitely colored,” (San José Mercury) has been applauded for her signature role of Violetta in La traviata, which she has performed countless times throughout North America.
+Celebrated soprano, Cecilia Violetta López, has been named one of opera’s “25 Rising Stars” by Opera News.
+The singing actress is praised for her “alluring voice and incredible range” (Washington Times).
+She has received accolades for her signature role of Violetta in La traviata, which she has performed countless times throughout North America.
 Her début of the role was with Martina Arroyo Foundation’s prestigious summer festival, Prelude to Performance.
-From this performance, critics exclaimed “she is a Violetta fully-formed and, I think, ready for the great stages of the world.”
+From this performance, critic James Jorden exclaimed “she is a Violetta fully-formed and, I think, ready for the great stages of the world.”
 She has also performed the role with Opera Tampa, Opera Idaho, Ash Lawn Opera, and in her company début with Virginia Opera.
-Ms. López also recently made her European début as Norina in Don Pasquale with Zomeropera in Belgium, for which Klassiek Centraal exclaimed: “She turns out to be the revelation of the show and wins over the audience with her funny rendition, irresistible charm and natural in the different vocals.”
-This season’s engagements include multiple role débuts as Adina in L’elisir d’amore, Mimì in La bohème, Rosina in Il barbiere di Siviglia, the Countess in Le nozze di Figaro, and Rosalba in Florencia en el Amazonas.
-In addition, she reprises the roles of Micaëla in Carmen with Madison Opera, Hanna Glawari in The Merry Widow with Opera Saratoga, sings Gala Concerts for the Boise Philharmonic and Austin Opera, sings a concert with Bard Music Festival titled Virtuosity!, and has a role début as Lucy in Fellow Travelers as part of the Prototype Festival in New York.
+Ms. López also recently made her European début as Norina in Don Pasquale with Zomeropera in Belgium, for which Klassiek Centraal exclaimed: “She turns out to be the revelation of the show and wins over the audience with her funny rendition, irresistible charm, and [she is] natural in the different vocals.”
+Ms. López’s 2017-18 season engagements include multiple role débuts including Adina in L’elisir d’amore with Opera Idaho, Mimì in La bohème with Opera Orlando, Rosina in Il barbiere di Siviglia with Opera Tampa, Contessa in Le nozze di Figaro also with Opera Tampa, Hanna Glawari in The Merry Widow with Opera Saratoga, Lucy in Fellow Travelers with Prototype Opera Festival, and Rosalba in Florencia en el Amazonas with Florida Grand Opera.
+In addition to these débuts, she will reprise the role of Micaëla in Carmen with Madison Opera and will be a featured soloist in concerts with the Boise Philharmonic, Austin Opera, and the Bard SummerScape Music Festival.

 And she acted even more naturally than she sang, suggesting the courtesan’s hectic life of pleasure in the first act with delicate dancelike movements before “melting” into a softer, but still elegant, body language for the more demure second act.
 Even in the last act, when Violetta is slowly dying, Ms. Lopez maintained a measure of grace, as if she were enacting a romantic memory of death rather than the harsh reality.